 How does the FPS fit with existing timescales for consultation on placements?

 The FPS is a tool to provide options to local authorities to present to young people and parent carers when consulting.
 The timescales and approach taken by individual local authorities remains the same.
+We understand that sourcing a Post 16 placement for a significant number of high needs students takes place early in the calendar and before March.
+If at all possible timescales will aim to support local authorities in their placement sourcing from January 2022.

 What is included in the scope of the purchasing system?
 What can and cannot be done?